pkwalker00/micoach-backup/README.md

 **Usage**

-1. Run `micoach-backup`
+1. Run `micoach-backup.py`
 2. Enter your *miCoach* credentials
-3. Choose any combination of backup options "xml", "gpx", or "tcx" (Choose tcx if you use Heart Rate Monitor"
+3. Choose any combination of backup options "json", "gpx", or "tcx"
 4. Optional Choose the folder you want to save in.
 (Step 3 and 4 DO NOT need to be repeated each use)
 3. Select workouts to be downloaded